low and slow

 Grilling never makes smoked ribs!

-Grilling and Smoking are only related in heat and meat.
-Grilling is the use of high, direct, fast heat to cook food to the point of doneness, while low and slow heat is used to cook it to the point of tenderness.
-Grilling is convenient and adequate for burgers, steaks, and whatnot, but it cannot compare to smoking for meats (and ribs) that would be tough any other way.
+Grilling and Smoking are only related in terms of heat and meat.
+Grilling is the use of high, direct, fast heat to cook food to the point of doneness, while low and slow BBQ heat is used to cook it to the point of tenderness.
+Grilling is convenient and adequate for burgers, steaks, and whatnot, but it cannot compare to smoking for meats (especially ribs) that would be tough any other way.
 Someone said collagen makes bad meat, but good barbecue.
 Collagen will never be your friend if you attempt to grill it.
+It is a 'tough guy' that only breaks down after an extended period of heating.

 But can't I get smoke flavor from grilling?

 Maybe a little.
 Maybe more if you use liquid smoke.
+(I'm joking.
+I do NOT recommend liquid smoke.)
 Meat isn't smoked just to get the smoke flavor.
 Low and slow smoke performs a magical transformation to the meat through nitric acid, which softens and enhances the meat...but I digress.
 Most of your 'smoke' from grilling is from fat hitting flame or coals, and can often produce a sooty, carbon-full residue that is not very tasty on anything.
 Besides, charred meat may have cancer-causing nasties in it.

 Some folks argue on about the ideal temperature- 200, 225!
 No!
 250 degrees.
 Perhaps if we can introduce a couple of 'No Zones', it will help you understand the ideal range of temperature.
 The first 'No Zone' is any temperature below 140 degrees, because this is the upper range of where bacteria can grow and multiply.
-If you hear of someone smoking meat at 165 degrees, you need to know whether that is the internal temperature of the meat, which is the recommended temp for ribs, or is 165 degrees the temperature in the smoker?
+If you hear of someone smoking meat at 165 degrees, you need to know whether that is the internal temperature of the meat (which may be the recommended 'doneness' temperature for ribs) or the temperature in the smoker?
 I have never smoked any meat below 200 degrees.
 I would say that anything lower would drag out the cooking time and raise the risk of bitter meat from too much smoke over too much time.

-The second 'No Zone' is around 250 degrees and up, because of two considerations.
+The second 'No Zone' in my opinion is above 275 degrees, because of two considerations.
 First, the higher you go in temperature, the quicker you will produce smoked ribs that are done (or overdone) without being tender, and these ribs will tend to be drier.
-Secondly, any sugar in your rub is going to start to overcarmelize or burn, and that ruins the ribs.
-If you read or hear of rib cookers using a base of 270 or 280 degrees, they may be cooking in a temp range with little room for error.
-One temperature spike could burn the rub. to top
+Secondly, any sugar in your rub is going to start to over caramelize or burn, and that ruins the ribs.
+If you read or hear of rib cookers using a base of 275 degrees or higher, they may be cooking in a temp range with little room for error.
+One temperature spike above 350 degrees which isn't quickly contained could begin to burn the rub and the ribs. to top

 Need a better thermometer?
 Look Here.